-Some considerations are provided to bear in mind as you honor mothers while showing sensitivity and compassion to all who find this holiday especially challenging.
+Some considerations are provided for you to bear in mind as you honor mothers while showing sensitivity and compassion to all who find this holiday especially challenging.

-- During your homily, you may want to take a moment to acknowledge that this is difficult day for many people.
+- During your homily, you may want to take a moment to acknowledge that this is a difficult day for many people.
 Those struggling with feelings of loss, emptiness, or loneliness on this holiday can often feel overlooked.
 This simple gesture can communicate a sense of understanding and recognition for what they are going through. - Invite the congregation to pray for mothers as well as those who find this holiday to be painful: those who have lost a child; those who have lost their mothers; those struggling to conceive a child; and those waiting to welcome a child through adoption, among others. - Consider utilizing the provided sample intercessions in the Prayer of the Faithful.
 Some pray for mothers, while others focus on those who may find Mother's Day difficult.
 Addressing both is a beautiful way to celebrate motherhood, while also extending compassion and solidarity.
-It is especially important to acknowledge those for whom Mother's Day is hard if you plan to offer a blessing for mothers following the Prayer of the Faithful or as a solemn blessing at the end of Mass. - Some women are called to the vocation of motherhood physically and biologically, while others answer God's call as spiritual mothers. - Reaffirm the goodness and gift of the vocation of motherhood.
+It is especially important to acknowledge those for whom Mother's Day is hard if you plan to offer a blessing for mothers following the Prayer of the Faithful or as a solemn blessing at the end of Mass. - All women have the capacity to be spiritual mothers. - Reaffirm the goodness and gift of the vocation of motherhood.
 The incredible bond between mother and child is truly a gift from God to be celebrated. - Consider highlighting the role the Church plays as our Mother and the role of our Blessed Mother in our lives.
 The Church and Our Lady can offer maternal comfort to those who are struggling and inspiration to mothers.